-- A. The CPCRB meetings will not be open to the public in order to protect the privacy and rights of both the complainant(s) and the police officer(s) who may be the subject of a complaint or allegation. - B. Police Department documents related to the investigation of the complaint shall be reviewed by the CPCRB, but no copies will be retained by Board members and alternate members. - C. Any documents related to the deliberations and recommendations of the CPCRB, including notes of CPCRB members and alternate members, shall be collected and secured by the [Chair and Vice Chair] Corporation Counsel or designee at the end of each meeting. - D. Members and alternate members of the CPCRB shall not discuss complaint investigations with any nonmember, nor allow any nonmember to discuss any information relevant to a pending complaint with them.
-When meetings are conducted remotely, the members, alternate members and police personnel shall take such measures to insure that nonmembers shall not observe or listen to the meetings. - E. A violation of the confidentiality of the CPCRB shall be grounds for dismissal by the Village Board following a hearing as detailed in section 8-5E(1) and constitute a violation of local law that may subject the member to civil and/or criminal liability. - F. Because members of the Village Board serve as police commissioners, and therefore would be required to conduct any disciplinary hearings arising out of complaints reviewed by the CPCRB, Village Board members shall not attend meetings of the CPCRB when investigations are under review.
+- A. [The] Those portions of the CPCRB meetings where complaints are discussed including any follow up investigation and votes taken on recommendations will not be open to the public in order to protect the privacy and rights of both the complainant(s) and the police officer(s) who may be the subject of a complaint or allegation. - B. Police Department documents related to the investigation of the complaint shall be reviewed by the CPCRB, but no copies will be retained by [Board] members and alternate members. - C. Any documents related to the deliberations and recommendations of the CPCRB, including notes of CPCRB members and alternate members, shall be collected and secured by the [Chair and Vice Chair] Corporation Counsel or designee at the end of each meeting. - D. Members and alternate members of the CPCRB shall not discuss complaint investigations with any nonmember, with the exception of the assigned Civilian

+Investigator where applicable nor allow any nonmember to discuss any information relevant to a pending complaint with them.
+When meetings are conducted remotely, the members, alternate members, police personnel, Corporation Counsel and, where applicable the assigned Civilian Investigator shall take such measures to ensure that nonmembers do not observe or listen to the meetings and that the meetings are not recorded. - [E. A violation of the confidentiality of the CPCRB shall be grounds for dismissal by the Village Board and constitute a violation of local law that may subject the member to civil and/or criminal liability.] - [F]E. Because members of the Village Board serve as police commissioners, and therefore would be required to conduct any disciplinary hearings arising out of complaints reviewed by the CPCRB resulting in disciplinary charges, Village Board members shall not attend meetings of the CPCRB when investigations are under review.